saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

 **Possible variable types are:**

-- STRING : string (assumed if nothing is set)
+- STRING : string (assumed if the below types are not set)

 - U8/S8 : Signed/Unsigned 8-bits number